newicon/.github/profile/README.md

 Hi there 👋 this is the GitHub organisation profile of [Newicon](https://newicon.net)

+## Open-source

+This is where we are contributig our open source projects

 <!--

 **Here are some ideas to get you started:**